 Cartier was seen as so glamorous that countries across Europe and Asia such as Spain, England, Russia and India made it their official royal jewelry maker.
 King Edward VII of England even described Cartier as “the jeweler of kings and the king of jewelers.”
 The house remains popular with socialites and royalty today.
 Kate Middleton even adorned herself with a Cartier tiara on her wedding day, and Meghan Markle wore earrings and a bracelet by the ever-elegant brand on hers.

 One of Cartier's most recognized designs is the panther.
 This motif first appeared on a watch they created in 1914, which featured a panther's fur pattern in diamond and onyx.
-Cartier then began incorporating the panther's form into what are now antique rings, brooches, and more.
+Cartier then began incorporating the panther's form into what are now vintage Cartier rings, brooches, and more.
 Captured in everything from enamel to gold to diamonds, the panther eventually became a symbol synonymous with the fashion jewelry house.